Welcome to Klarna’s Shopping Pulse!

 Gender

 has a bigger impact than age in many countries.
-Men express a higher interest in personal finances than women, and the gap is highest in the US and Sweden.
-The only countries where women express a higher interest than men are Austria, Finland, and Norway—of which the latter two also are the countries with the highest overall interest.
+Men express a higher interest in personal finances than women, and the gap is highest in Sweden.
+The only countries where women express a higher interest than men are Norway, Portugal, and Greece.

 Cash is no longer king.

-Our increasingly digitized society also means preferences for payments in physical stores are evolving.
-In fact, only 2 out of the 17 countries covered in this report have a population preferring cash.
+Our increasingly digitalised society also means preferences for payments in physical stores are evolving.
+In fact, only 2 out of the 18 countries covered in this report have a population preferring cash.

 Innovation introduces new habits.

-Gen Z’ers’ preference for digital devices like smartphones and smartwatches means neither hard cash or physical cards have a natural place in their pockets anymore.
+Gen Z’ers’ preference for digital devices like smartphones and smartwatches means neither hard cash or physical cards soon wont have a natural place in their pockets.
 And with smartwatches on the rise, and biometrics on the horizon, much is likely to change in this space in the near future.

 Physical cards growing old